 2. REMOVE BARRIERS TO HOMEOWNERSHIP FOR FIRST-TIME BUYERS

-First-time buyers continue to need consideration to help them enter the market.
-Wages have not kept up with today’s high home prices, and first-time buyers are inordinately affected by changes to mortgage rules, especially those to insured mortgages, yet they are the lowest-risk group of buyers.
+There are three factors that determine housing affordability: the person’s income, the mortgage rules in play, and the price of the home.
+Wages have not kept up with today’s high home prices and interest rates, and first-time buyers are inordinately affected by mortgage rules, especially those to insured mortgages, yet they are the lowest-risk group of buyers.
 They’re also the financial future of Canada.
 They’re starting their careers and their salaries are just beginning to grow.

 We need to help young people overcome today’s obstacles to homeownership.
 And since one of the biggest obstacles – high home prices – is caused by a lack of supply, the key issue of housing supply should be considered in all monetary and regulatory policy (e.g. any actions by the Bank of Canada, Finance/CMHC, and OSFI)

-CHBA also recommends a return to 30-year amortization periods for first-time buyers.
-Such changes would go further to support well-qualified home buyers access to homeownership while strengthening the economy and the Canadian financial system.
+First, interest rates must be lowered as soon as possible.
+CHBA also recommends a return to 30-year amortization periods for first-time buyers for new construction homes.
+This change would go further to support well-qualified home buyers access to homeownership while strengthening the economy and the Canadian financial system, and it will incent new construction, which we need.
 By the time their first 5-year term is up, most first-time buyers have a higher salary than when they applied for a mortgage.
 And most Canadians do not take their entire amortization period to pay off their mortgage (the average 25-year mortgage is actually paid out in much less time – about 18 years).
-Reintroducing 30-year insured mortgages – not for all buyers, but for well-qualified first-time buyers – will address growing inequities in mortgage access and will deliver financial benefits to younger Canadians and Canada as a whole.
+Reintroducing 30-year insured mortgages – not for all buyers, but for well-qualified first-time buyers on new construction homes – will address growing inequities in mortgage access and will deliver financial benefits to younger Canadians and Canada as a whole, in addition to spurring an increase in housing starts.

 In some markets, homes are much more expensive than others (again, largely linked to a lack of supply).
 CHBA recommends that the home price limit for insured mortgages in more expensive markets be increased to $1.25 million.